MScBiomedicalInformatics/MSIB32500/lectures/lecture5.md

 ## Learning Objectives

+- Develop a working knowledge on how to use R and Bioconductor for basic data visualizations of genomics data
-- Develop a working knowledge on how to use R and Bioconductor for basic data visualization
+- Develop a working knowledge on how to use R and Bioconductor for basic multiple testing for gene expression data

 ## 1. Introduction

-R Programming offers a set of builtin function and libraries (i.e. ggplot2, leaflet, lattice) to build data visualizations and present data analysis results.
-In this tutorial, you will learn the steps to create common as well as advanced visualizations in R.
+R Programming offers a set of builtin function and libraries (i.e. base, ggplot2, leaflet, lattice) to build data visualizations and present data analysis results.
+In this tutorial, you will learn the steps to create common as well as advanced visualizations in R using the base and some ggplot2 functions.

 ## 2. Data download